 The Kahun Gynaecological Papyrus (c.
 1800 BCE) is an early treatise on women's health issues and contraception and the Edwin Smith Papyrus (c.
 1600 BCE) is the oldest work on surgical techniques.
 Dentistry was widely practised and the Egyptians are credited with inventing toothpaste, toothbrushes, the toothpick, and even breath mints.
 They created the sport of bowling and improved upon the brewing of beer as first practised in Mesopotamia.
 The Egyptians did not, however, invent beer.
 This popular fiction of Egyptians as the first brewers stems from the fact that Egyptian beer more closely resembled modern-day beer than that of the Mesopotamians.

-Glass working, metallurgy in both bronze and gold, and furniture were other advancements of Egyptian culture and their art and architecture are famous world-wide for precision and beauty.
-Personal hygiene and appearance was valued highly and the Egyptians bathed regularly, scented themselves with perfume and incense, and created cosmetics used by both men and women.
+Glassworking, metallurgy in both bronze and gold, and furniture were other advancements of the culture and Egyptian art and architecture are famous world-wide for precision and beauty.
+Personal hygiene and appearance was valued highly, and the Egyptians bathed regularly, scented themselves with perfume and incense, and created cosmetics used by both men and women.
 The practice of shaving was invented by the Egyptians as was the wig and the hairbrush.

 By 1600 BCE the water clock was in use in Egypt, as was the calendar.
 Some have even suggested that they understood the principle of electricity as evidenced in the famous Dendera Light engraving on the wall of the Hathor Temple at Dendera.
 The images on the wall have been interpreted by some to represent a light bulb and figures attaching said bulb to an energy source.
 This interpretation, however, has been largely discredited by the academic community.